 The first of them, InstaLing, was established in 2013, providing schools with a platform supporting the learning of English vocabulary.
 Currently, it is used by 6,000 teachers and 200,000 students a day.
 The basic version is free, and the company can earn for itself thanks to the advanced, paid version.

 The second, InstaKod, has been operating since 2019 as a portal for comprehensive computer science learning.
-The key to success turned out to be the development of a set of tasks for teaching problem-solving, with programming based on a very simplified assembler.
+The key to success was developing a set of tasks for teaching problem-solving, with programming based on a simplified assembler.
 The platform is used by an increasing number of teachers, supported by their original textbook, which the Ministry has already approved of National Education.
-To raise the interest of a wider group of students, the company has been organizing an IT competition for beginners for two years.
-Eight hundred children took part in the first edition and over 3,400 in the second edition, which bodes well for the future.
+To raise the interest of a wider group of students, the company has been organizing an IT competition InstaLogic for beginners for three years.
+Eight hundred children participated in the first edition, over 3,400 in the second edition, and 6,400 in the third, which bodes well for the future.
 The company also offers paid advanced classes, which cost only PLN 200 per month and are currently used by approx. 200 customers.